 Let’s take a look at how to prepare the dough, bulk fermentation, and baking.
 Then, a complete recipe with all ingredients listed.

-I’m using my wheat starter, coaxed with rye, however you can use only the rye starter.
+I’m using my wheat starter, coaxed with rye, however, if you want to create a rye sourdough starter you can do this following the same process.
 Mix all ingredients together without salt, then allow to rest for an hour.
 Then, add salt to it.
 Stretch and fold.

 A warm environment is suitable for this.
 A 78ºF/25ºC temperature is perfect.
 You can place the dough in the oven, while the lamp is lit.
 Ensure extreme care so it doesn’t become too hot.
 Open the lid frequently and check the temperature using a thermometer.
 The dough should ferment in 4 hours.